Hobitti/JavaWeb/README.md

 # Nuutti
 User is able to answer questions.

-Usee is able to see best candidate based on answers.
+User is able to see best candidate based on answers.